FlorianLudwig/code-owl/README.md

 Ok, no magic here, we find what we are looking for.
 Actually most IDEs do provide a way to search for functions.
 But did you notice how it did find the function declaration but did ignore the "def hello_world" part within the print two lines further down?

 Now what if you really want to search for a `hello_world` within a string?
-You don't care about the pointless variable, the useless comment nor the function just the real thing: the string that gets printed.
+You don't care about the pointless variable, the useless comment nor the function - just the real thing: the string that gets printed.

 ![search "hello_world"](https://raw.githubusercontent.com/FlorianLudwig/code-owl/master/doc/search_2.png)
+(Match highlighting needs some hacking pygments)

 Well, you specify a string if you search a string.
 Note that there is exactly no difference between `'hello_world'` and `"hello_world"` as search string.
 After all those are the exact same thing in Python.
 Now lets look for `world`: